Infineon/mtb-example-psoc4-msclp-lls/README.md

 > **Note:**  It is essential to completely empty the tank attached.

-For details on one-time auto-calibration, refer to section **One-time factory auto-calibration** of [AN239805 – Liquid-level sensing with PSOC&trade; 4 CAPSENSE&trade;](https://www.infineon.com/AN239805).
+For details on one-time auto-calibration, see the **One-time factory auto-calibration** section of [AN239805 – Liquid-level sensing with PSOC&trade; 4 CAPSENSE&trade;](https://www.infineon.com/AN239805).

 ## Debugging